rmcgibbo/openmm-cmd/README.md

   ```
   $ openmm --dt=1
   [OpenMM] WARNING | No config file was found.
-  openmm: error: The 'dt' trait of the dynamics section must have units of
+  [OpenMM] ERROR | The 'dt' trait of the dynamics section must have units of
   femtosecond, but a value without units, 1, was specified.
 To specify units,
   use a syntax like --dt=2*femtosecond on the command line, or c.Dynamics.dt =
   2*femtosecond in the config file.